react-pdf-dev/starter-rp-next-ts/README.md

 2. **Open in Browser**: Open your browser and navigate to `http://localhost:3000` (or the port specified in your terminal) to see the example project in action

-### Using the React PDF Component
+### Using React PDF in the App Router

-Once the example project is running, you can explore the source code to see how the React PDF component is integrated.
+This example uses the Next.js App Router, which requires marking your PDF components as client components and disabling SSR because React PDF relies on browser APIs.
 Here is a brief overview:

 1.  **Import the component**: Import the desired React PDF component into your codes